raja-kumar/Visual-RFT/README.md

 bash setup.sh
 ```

+## Inference
+We have uploaded the model trained on 200+ samples from the LISA dataset.
+You can use it to evaluate the inference performance of **Reasoning Grounding**.
+More details refer to `demo`

 ## Training
 ### Datasets
 To train on our various visual perception tasks, first visit <a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Huggingface Datasets</a> to download the datasets.
 We have uploaded different datasets for different tasks.